NNDB

 His movies include the discreet lesbian drama The Children's Hour with Audrey Hepburn and Shirley MacLaine, the rousing all-star action flick The Great Escape, the Doris Day comedy Move Over, Darling, the western Support Your Local Sheriff, Raymond Chandler's Marlowe, the anti-war comedy The Americanization of Emily, the psychothriller The Fan, the heartwarming Murphy's Romance with Sally Field, and Blake Edwards's farcical Victor/Victoria.

-Garner is best known for his TV work, including Maverick and The Rockford Files, and he has reprised his characters from both shows repeatedly in TV updates and, for Maverick, a feature film with Mel Gibson and Jodie Foster.
+Garner was best known for his TV work, including Maverick and The Rockford Files, and he reprised his characters from both shows in TV updates and, for Maverick, a feature film with Mel Gibson and Jodie Foster.
 Garner's best TV series might have been Nichols, which lasted only one season, with Garner as a laid back and slightly shady sheriff in an early-1900's Arizona town.

 Daughter: Kimberly Garner (stepdaughter, from Clarke's first marriage)